-Some NIC boards and drivers do not support required DeviceIoControl.
+Some NIC boards and drivers do not support the required DeviceIoControl function.
 You cannot use this monitor resource in such a case.
 To use this monitor resource, use the trial license and check the operation in advance.

 Write function of the mirror disk and hybrid disk